Estimated reading time: 12 minutes

 - Or what if I focus on creating a YouTube channel about Filmmaking?

-- Or maybe I should lay down my camera and write that werewolf novel I’ve been harboring for 5 years.
+- Or maybe I should lay down my camera and write that werewolf novel I’ve been harbouring for 5 years.

 - Or should I develop that short film idea I have that’s based on a true story?

-I’ve still got a full schedule, but for this year, I’ve committed to giving myself the break that I’ve been longing for.
+I’ve still got a full schedule, but this year, I’ve committed to giving myself the break I’ve longed for.
 Interestingly, my next passion project has finally revealed itself.